MadAnalysis/madanalysis5/tools/SampleAnalyzer/Interfaces/HEPTopTagger/README.md

 # HEPTopTagger for MadAnalysis 5
-This module is based on `Substructure` module and constructed with the same principle where class is consist of a `Initialize` and `Execute` function.
-However due to the complexity of HTT algorithm `Execute` function does not return anything but it includes various accessors.
-This example follows the `Substructure` module.
-Thus for details see `tools/SampleAnalyzer/Interfaces/substructure/README.md`.
+This module is based on the `Substructure` module of MadAnalysis 5, and is thus constructed following the same principle.
+The corresponding class consists of an `Initialize` and an `Execute` function.
+However, due to the complexity of the HEPTopTgger algorithm, the `Execute` function does not return anything.
+Instead it is equipped with various accessors.
+For details see `tools/SampleAnalyzer/Interfaces/substructure/README.md`.

 ## Installation
-Simply use `install HEPTopTagger` command through MadAnalysis 5 interface.
-Please make sure that `FastJet` and `FastJet contrib` has already been installed and available to MadAnalysis 5.
+Simply call the `install HEPTopTagger` command through the MadAnalysis 5 command line interface.
+Please make sure that the `FastJet` and `FastJet contrib` packages have already been installed, and that they are available from MadAnalysis 5.

 ## Examples
 ```c++